The Importance of Credo in Multiagent Learning: Related Work

-In AI, the concept of multiple non-conflicting teams that compose a larger system has been primarily explored for task completion~\cite{Grosz1996CollaborativePF,Tambe1997TowardsFT}.
+{\bf Teamwork in AI:} In AI, the concept of multiple non-conflicting teams that compose a larger system has been primarily explored for task completion~\cite{Grosz1996CollaborativePF,Tambe1997TowardsFT}.
 This work built on years of research studying ideas of within-team coordination, such as how agents share plans~\cite{Grosz1988PlansFD}, beliefs~\cite{Pollack1986AMO,Pollack90plansas}, and intentions~\cite{Grosz1996CollaborativePF}.
 Tambe~\cite{Tambe1997TowardsFT} defines a model for a system of teams that can work together towards a common goal; however, that work lacked the ability to generalize.
-These early models of teams define teammates as being bounded by full common interest.
+These early models assume teammates have full common interest.

 Recent work on teams in AI has focused on ad hoc teamwork~\cite{Stone2010AdHA,Macke2021ExpectedVO,Mirsky2020APF,Durugkar2020BalancingIP,Wang2019EvolvingIM}, teams in competition~\cite{Ryu2021CooperativeAC,Ryu2020MultiAgentAW} or coordination problems~\cite{Jaques2019SocialIA}.
 For teams in competition, building common interest among teammates often translates to fully sharing the rewards of the team~\cite{Baker2020EmergentTU,Berner2019Dota2W}.
-In social dilemmas, reward sharing is often used to align the interests of two~\cite{Anastassacos2021CooperationAR}, a subset~\cite{Baker2020EmergentRA}, or an entire population of agents~\cite{McKee2020SocialDA}.
+In social dilemmas, reward sharing is often used to align the interests of two~\cite{Anastassacos2021CooperationAR}, a subset~\cite{Radke2022Exploring,Baker2020EmergentRA}, or an entire population of agents~\cite{McKee2020SocialDA}.
 Reward \emph{gifting} allows agents to incentivize others, though manifests extra reward and violates budget-balance~\cite{hostallero2020inducing,yang2020learning}.
 These approaches have become standard in mixed-motive AI research to provide agents both an extrinsic reward from their environment and intrinsic reward from their peers~\cite{prosocialStag2018,Hughes2018InequityAI,Jaques2019SocialIA,Wang2019EvolvingIM}.
 However, recent work for single group task completion has found their best results when agents do not only optimize for their group's preference, but also consider their individual preferences~\cite{Durugkar2020BalancingIP}.

 We expand the study of multiagent team structures and multi-goal optimization to define credo, a model of how agents optimize for multiple objectives.
 The model of teams we implement in our analysis is inspired by early work in both AI and MTSs.
 We define credo to regulate the amount of utility common interest among teammates and between teams.
 We base our analysis around similar concepts to MTSs using learning agents, such as the impact of interaction types, where cooperation happens, and under which conditions agents learn to cooperate.